 The human eye is such a sensitive instrument for the detection of light and adapts itself so readily that it is a poor medium for judging whether light is adequate.
-We need a kind of light meter that will read the spectrum to which plants respond, so as to measure effective light.
+We need a kind of light meter that will read the spectrum to which plants respond, so as to measure effective light quality.

 Ordinarily, composition outdoors is not a problem.
 When we grow plants indoors, however, composition immediately becomes important.

-Artificial lights, either fluorescent or incandescent, a combination of the two is best.
+An artificial light source, either fluorescent or incandescent, a combination of the two is best.